 Additional lines can be added 1, 5, 10, or 20 at a time.

-Checkboxes at the bottom of the form offer the same options as when creating sales invoices.
+Checkboxes at the bottom of the form offer some of the same options as when creating sales invoices.

 Save the transaction by clicking Create.